sanjeevai/PyTorchImageClassifier/README.md

 The dataset is split into three parts: **training, validation** and **testing.**

-For the training, I'll apply transformations such as random scaling, cropping and flipping.
-This will help the network generalise leading to a better performance.
-I'll also make sure the input data is resized to **224x224** as required by the **pre-trained** networks.
+For the training, we'll apply transformations such as **random scaling, cropping** and **flipping.** This will help the network generalise leading to a better **performance.** we'll also make sure the input data is resized to **224x224** as required by the **pre-trained** networks.

 The validation and testing sets are used to measure the model's performance on data it hasn't seen yet.
-For this, I won't be applying scaling or rotation transformations, but will resize then crop the images to the appropriate size.
+For this, we won't be applying scaling or rotation transformations, but will **resize then crop** the images to the appropriate size.

 <a id="label_map"></a>